Go 1.26

 In the early days of Go (before Go 1.0) there were often breaking language changes and go fix was a big help to update code.

 As it’s pretty ancient, and not used a lot, my impression was that go fix was fading away.
-I was surprised to find it has been completely rewritten to use the new Go analysis
+I was surprised to find it has been completely rewritten to use the new Go analysis package that is used with go vet.

 Goroutine Leak Profiler